mdcourse/mdcourse.github.io/docs/source/chapters/chapter1.rst

 .. container:: justify

-    For each script, let us write the basis of each script.
-    Let us start with the *InitializeSimulation* class:
+    Let us start by filing some parts of the *InitializeSimulation* class within the *InitializeSimulation.py* file:

 .. code-block:: python